 For both models, we have enough parameters to produce viable fermionic sectors, where all quark masses and CKM matrix can be reproduced; viable scalar sectors, with a SM-like Higgs boson present and extra scalars with couplings and masses such as to have evaded detection thus far -- this is a consequence of the fact that in both models there is enough freedom to choose appropriately the parameters of the scalar mass diagonalization matrix to ensure that the 125 GeV scalar has couplings which are SM-like (within the current experimental precision).
 This automatically suppresses the couplings of additional scalars to $ZZ$ pairs, for instance, allowing us to evade that search channel.
 Similar freedom to suppress the couplings of extra scalars to fermions is expected.
 A dedicated study of both models would be very interesting, using the most up-to-date experimental results to fully constrain their allowed parameter space -- that study is a paper by itself, and we reserve it for future study.
-However, the remarkable conclusion we can reach is that it is possible to extend these GOOFy symmetries to the fermion sector, obtaining a fully RG-invariant model, with Yukawa matrices no more complex than those of a Type-(I,II,X,Y) 2HDM.
-Why is this remarkable?
-Because even though the Yukawa sector of such models turns out to be already well known, the GOOFy model which includes it has RG-invariant parameter space regions which were hitherto unidentified.
+However, the remarkable conclusion we can reach is that it is possible to extend these GOOFy symmetries to the fermion sector, obtaining a fully RG-invariant model, with Yukawa matrices no more complex than those of a Type-(I,II,X,Y) 2HDM and a very restricted set of quadratic scalar parameters.
+Those restrictions on the $m^2_{ij}$ parameters are not the result of any type of fine-tuning, but rather RG-invariant from the application of a GOOFy symmetry.